NCAR/cisl-cloud/docs/index.rst

 Built with |jbook|

 NSF NCAR received one-time funding to evaluate an on-premise (on-prem) cloud.
-An on-prem cloud was selected because NSF NCAR already has state of the art data centers with staffing in place.
 An on-prem cloud offers the ability to tailor the environment to meet the needs of the scientific community while being fully in control of access and security.
 Initial use cases were gathered from the scientific community.
 The services provided are tailored to address those use cases.
 Agile product management methods are also being utilized to provide users an interface to the team via a Product Owner while prioritizing and accomplishing work